dipamsen/CT-content-porter/README.md

-# Coding Train Website - Content Creation
+# Coding Train Website - `index.json` template

-This script helps in generating `index.json` files for creating videos for the Coding Train website.
+This script helps in generating a basic template for `index.json` files for creating videos for the Coding Train website.

 ![](screenshots/1.png)